 Their carefully designed programs include elaborate motets, dramatic madrigals, light-hearted capricious dances and instrumental consorts.
 Josie and the Emeralds include early music soprano Josie Ryan and some of Australia’s finest viola da gamba players: Laura Vaughan, Fiona Ziegler, Catherine Upex and Brooke Green (Artistic Dir.)

-Note that this concert will be held at the Turramurra Uniting Church.
+Note that this concert was held at the Turramurra Uniting Church.
 All the following concerts will be at Ravenswood.

 July 5, 2021 - Pianist Elina Yasumoto